Megas97/Tickets-Heaven-PHP-Slim/README.md

 phinx seed:run -s PhoneCodesDbInfo
 ```

-Also make sure to create an .env file with the following format in the 'tickets-heaven' folder and update it with your details:
+Also make sure to create a .env file with the following format in the 'tickets-heaven' folder and update it with your details:

 ```
 APP_URL=http://localhost